-These fall tissue paper suncatchers are fun and easy fall crafts for kids.
+These fall tissue paper suncatchers are fun and easy fall activities for children.
 They’ll enjoy making a leaf, apple, acorn, and pumpkin!

 It’s a great fine motor activity for preschool and kindergarten children, and simple enough for older children to create with minimal assistance.